Jamie956/Jamie956.github.io/post/java.md

 - The getSalary method is not private, static, or final, so it is dynamically bound.
 The virtual machine produces method tables for the Employee and Manager classes.
-The Employeetable shows that all methods are defned in the Employee class itself:
+The Employeetable shows that all methods are defined in the Employee class itself:

     ```
     Employee: